 What will HR leaders do to ensure that the company’s broader HR targets are met while compliant with relevant regulations?

 One of the most important responsibilities of the human resources department is to fill the divide between its growth trajectory and the regulatory policies that impact employee recruiting, advancement, and retention.
+Competency management system can help you to improve and improve employee performance to meet the standards desired by the company.
 A well-defined collection of priorities can be the first step toward achieving a balance between policy and enforcement.

 Understanding the company’s business goals sets the foundations for a deeper understanding of multiple circumstances and how regulatory problems impact decision-making.
-Human resource objectives should be aligned with the company’s approach.
+Human resource objectives must align with the company’s approach.
 However, they must also consider different options and their compliance implications.

 Examples of HR Compliance Issues